 Goals and expectations– Age and work experiences go hand-in-hand with post-graduate goals.
 The MiM degree is seen as a way to kick-start a business career.
 Grads often take entry-level positions while MBAs, who tend to have more experience beforehand, are usually recruited into mid-level positions.
 Either way, companies are excited to hire talented candidates from the pool of MiM and MBA graduates.

 Admissions process– If you were waiting for good news – you may not need to take the GMAT.
 Top schools will require it, as competition is fierce; but there are still plenty of programmes that don’t require it.
 But no matter what graduate-level programme you apply to, you’ll need to put together a stellar application; there’s no skirting the work there.
-Also read MiM Essay Review Services.
+Also read MiM Essay Review Services and MiM in Canada admissions experience.

 Curriculum – The Masters in Management degree is technically a Masters of Science degree as opposed to the MBA which is a professional business degree.
 Since MBA students have longer work experience, MBA programmes are more geared towards practical experience.